The Slash 2 (/2) Oil Cleaning Slingers

 Slingers, background information:

-Before the slash 5 boxer engine motorcycle, which is often referred to as an Airhead, began production in late 1969 (and that style of engine continued until the end of production in 1995), the engine in BMW bikes were very different in many respects.
+The /5, slash 5, also known as the Airhead, began production in late 1969 with the 1970 models, and the new /5 era motorcycles were very different in many respects.
 After WWII, in general, the street bike models had the camshaft located higher up, and lubrication was not the best, but adequate.
-The location of the pushrod tubes is a dead giveaway on pre-1970 twin cylinder bikes, as they are ABOVE the cylinders.
+The location of the pushrod tubes is immediately recognizable as a pre-1970 twin cylinder motorcycle, as they are located above the cylinders.
+The many changes included the front forks, the main frame, etc.

-For the purpose of this article, I will use Slash 2, or /2, to include all those pre-1970 engines that had no removable and replaceable oil filter element, but had slingers on the crankshaft, and this includes the boxer twins as well as the single cylinder bikes such as the R26 and R27, etc. BMW made all of these various engines for a very long time.
-The information generally applies to other motorcycles besides those actually identified as /2; that is, generally all BMW motorcycles built before 1970.
-BMW also built race engines, and these were often very different in layout, so they are NOT included here.
+For the purpose of this article, I will use Slash 2, or /2, to include all those pre-1970 engines that had no removable and replaceable oil filter element, but had 'slingers' on the crankshaft, and this includes the boxer twins as well as the single cylinder bikes such as the R26 and R27, etc. BMW made all of these various engines for a long time.
+The information generally applies to other motorcycles besides those actually identified as /2; that is, generally, but not exclusively, all BMW motorcycles built before 1970.
+BMW also built race engines, and these were often very different in layout, so they are not included here.

 The over-all condition of the engine, including such as blowby from wear in such as valve guides and piston rings; how the bike was driven; under what conditions & what type of oil; ...all had effects on how fast the slingers filled-up.